FairwindsOps/reckoner/README.md

 ### Installation
 Via Binary: *preferred method*
 * Binary downloads of Reckoner client can be found on the [Releases](https://github.com/reactiveops/reckoner/releases) page.
-* Unpack the binary `chmod -x` and add it to your PATH and you are good to go!
+* Unpack the binary `chmod +x` and add it to your PATH and you are good to go!

 Via pip:
 ```shell